tilmanfries/tilmanfries.github.io/index.md

     preregistration: none
     link: none
     journal: none
-    abstract: "We use an experiment to study whether individuals construct and adopt narratives to justify choices.
-Participants observe data and bet on a hypothetical company.
-They also develop and receive a narrative about the company's future success.
-We compare narrative development and adoption to conditions that exogenously assign bets or do not involve them at all.
-We find that participants selectively doubt narratives that challenge their chosen bet.
-This selectivity fades when participants hold but did not choose a bet or when the narrative coheres well with the data.
-People doubt what challenges their choices, but coherent narratives and lack of ownership dissolve the bias."
+    abstract: "Do people convince themselves that their choices were correct?
+This study uses an experiment to investigate whether individuals form narratives to justify their decisions.
+Participants observe historical performance data from a hypothetical company, develop a narrative to explain the data, and use it to predict the company’s future success.
+They then encounter an advisor who proposes an alternative narrative, and they can choose whether to update their beliefs about the company's prospects.
+To isolate the role of choice, we compare individuals who choose to take a stake in the company's success (or failure) with those who (i) have no stake or (ii) are exogenously assigned a stake.
+We find that individuals are skeptical of narratives contradicting their past choices.
+However, when the alternative narrative is highly coherent with the data, individuals become more open to revising their beliefs; even when doing so contradicts their past choices."
 ---